klando/pgfincore/README.rst

 Those functions let you know which and how many disk block from a relation are in the page cache of the operating system.
 It can provide the result as a VarBit and can be stored in a table.
-Then using this table, it is possible to restore the page cache state for each block of the relation, even in another node, thanks to Streaming Replication.
+Then using this table, it is possible to restore the page cache state for each block of the relation, even in another server, thanks to Streaming Replication.

 Other functions are used to set a *POSIX_FADVISE* flag on the entire relation